imhans/Workspaces/BasicUserRegistration/BasicUserRegistration/README.md

 Sign In / Sign Up
-Sign In Succeed
+Sign In Succeed: message, Go to HomeView
-Sign In Fail
+Sign In Fail: Message
-Sign Out
+Sign Out: Message, Go to SignOutView

+- Simple password checker
+- Authentication with Firebase using email address and password: Sign In / Sign Up